 Startups in any field need great tools to streamline their operations.
-With this list of 25 apps across six categories, you can start finding those tools.
+With this list of over 25 apps across six categories, you can start finding those tools.
 And no, we’re not saying you need to use every tool here, but one from each category would be a great start.
 That’s because even the tiniest organizations need to communicate, market themselves, manage projects, organize calendars, and account for revenue and expenses.
 Get started with all that below.

 - Best communication tools for startups